IBM/DataStage/RemoteEngine/docker/README.md

 1. `--add-host <host>:<ip>`: Add a <host>:<ip> entry to the /etc/hosts file of the container.
 This flag can be specified multiple times.
 1. `--proxy http://<username>:<password>@<proxy_ip>:<port>`: Specify a proxy URL.
 The username and password can be skipped based on how the proxy is configured.
 1. `--proxy-cacert <cacert location>`: Specify the location of the custom CA store for the specified proxy - if it is using a self signed certificate.
 1. `--krb5-conf <krb5.conf location>`: Specify the location of the Kerberos config file if using Kerberos Authentication.
-(Only supported for --home set to "cp4d").
 1. `--krb5-conf-dir <krb5-config-dir location>`: Specify the directory of multiple Kerberos config files if using Kerberos Authentication.
 (Only supported with --krb5-conf, the krb5.conf file needs to include "includedir /etc/krb5-config-files/krb5-config-dir" line).
 1. `--force-renew`: Set to true if you want to remove the existing remote engine container.
 By default, this flag is set to false and if a stopped existing container is found, it is restarted or if a running existing container is found, the script is aborted.
 1. `--zen-url`: CP4D zen url of the cluster (required if --home is used with "cp4d").